FabricioBarrera/FabricioBarrera/README.md

 - 👋 Hi, I’m @FabricioBarrera
-- 👀 I’m a Data Engineer
+- 👀 I’m a Data Engineer with 4 year of experience
-- 🌱 I’m currently learning NPL & Deep Learning
+- 🌱 I’m currently learning AWS to include it in my tech stack
-- 💞️ I’m looking to collaborate on great Machine Learning & AI projects
+- 💞️ I’m looking to collaborate on great Big Data & AI projects

 <!---
 FabricioBarrera/FabricioBarrera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.